UIUC-iSchool-DataViz/fall2018/syllabus.md

 ## Pre- and Co-requisites

 None, although basic Python programming experience is assumed.
+A brief introduction to Python will be presented during the course.

 # Course Overview